tanzila343/DimensionReduction_Techniques_ResearchProject/README.md

 # Study on Dimension Reduction Techniques

-Without sacrificing any of the important characteristics of the original data, a highdimensional dataset may be reduced in dimension using the dimensionality reduction approach.
+Without sacrificing any of the important characteristics of the original data, a high-dimensional dataset may be reduced in dimension using the dimensionality reduction approach.
 In machine learning, when we have high-dimensional data with numerous features or variables, it can pose a common problem known as the curse of dimensionality.
 This problem occurs when the amount of features in the model